 The first Environmental PE exam was administered via Computer-Based Testing (CBT) in January 2019.
 The last Software Engineering PE exam and first Petroleum PE exam were administered via CBT in October 2019.

-The first Mechanical PE exam to be administered via Computer-Based Testing (CBT) in April 2020, but was cancelled along with all other April 2020 PE Exams due to the COVID-19v crisis.
+The first Mechanical PE exam was to be administered via Computer-Based Testing (CBT) in April 2020, but was cancelled along with all other April 2020 PE Exams due to the COVID-19v crisis.
 Both the first Fire Protection PE exam and Industrial & Systems PE exam, now along with the Mechanical PE Exam, are to be administered via CBT in October 2020.